Sommer Ray Reveals Her ‘Favorite Position’ While Clad In A Crop Top & Ripped Jeans

 Sommer Ray sizzled in her most recent Instagram update which is getting noticed for more reasons than one.
 The model shared a sexy post that included two new images on October 12.

-The first image in the set saw Sommer posed outside in front of trees and a stone building.
+The first photo in the set saw Sommer posed outside in front of trees and a stone building.
 It was dark, and the shot appeared to have been snapped beneath the evening sky.
-Sommer struck a sultry pose, casually draping one hand near her thigh and brushing her hair behind her ear with the opposite.
-She gazed into the camera with an alluring stare and her lips slightly parted.
+Sommer struck a sultry pose, casually draping one hand near her thigh and brushing her hair behind her ear with the other.
+She gazed into the camera with an alluring stare, her lips slightly parted.
 The second shot in the deck was snapped from a few inches back as Sommer posed in a similar fashion.

-The model opted for a smoking hot outfit that hugged her curves in all the right ways.
+The model opted for a smoking-hot outfit that hugged her curves in all the right ways.
 On her upper half, she rocked a colorful crop top with palm tree branches and different shades of blue and white.
-It had capped sleeves that exposed her toned arms, and the body was tight on her chest.
-Its crew neckline offered a tease of her bronze collar while the bottom was snug on her ribs, leaving her toned tummy well on display for her fans to admire.
+It had capped sleeves that exposed her toned arms, and it fit tightly on her chest.
+Its crew neckline covered her up, while the bottom cut off at her ribcage, leaving her toned tummy well on display for her fans to admire.

-Sommer teamed the top with a pair of jeans that were equally as tight.
-The waistband was worn high on her hips, highlighting her toned midsection.
-The piece featured a light wash and several distressed panels that exposed her skin underneath.
+Sommer teamed the top with a pair of tight jeans.
+The waistband was high on her hips, highlighting her toned midsection.
+The piece featured a medium wash and several distressed panels that exposed her skin underneath.
 Sommer completed her outfit with a black belt around her trim waist.

-She styled her long dark locks with a middle part and a few loose waves that spilled over her back.
-The social media star wore a pair of hoop earrings and a necklace on her collar — both of which provided just the right amount of bling.
+She styled her long dark locks with a middle part and loose waves that spilled down her back.
+The social media star wore a pair of hoop earrings and a necklace — both of which provided just the right amount of bling.

-To go along with the sexy photos, Sommer wrote a cheeky caption that described her “favorite position” as the “CEO.”
-It has not taken long for her massive fan base to flock to the comments section and express their opinions.
+To go along with the sexy photos, Sommer wrote a cheeky caption that described her “favorite position” as “CEO.”
+It has not taken long for her massive fan base to flock to the comments section.
 Over 600,000 double-tapped the update, and 2,000-plus left compliments.

 “K sommer I see you with that caption.
 Looking sexy as always,” one follower gushed, adding a series of flame emoji to the end of their comment.